Business Immigration

 • Residence Permit Conversion: 2-4 weeks post-entry.

-• Factors Affecting Speed: Digital submissions in over half of offices speed up to 4-6 weeks; regulated roles (e.g., electricians) add license checks (1-2 months).
+• Factors Affecting Speed: Digital submissions in over 70% of offices speed up to 4-6 weeks; regulated roles (e.g., electricians) add license checks (1-2 months).
+Note: Employers must now inform workers of rights under new 2026 obligations, potentially adding minor admin time.

 Qualification Recognition Processing Times